JerryShum/jerry-taskly/README.md

 # Employee Task Dashboard

 A task management app for viewing tasks assigned to employees.
 Managers can select an employee from a dropdown, displaying tasks associated with them.
+Mostly used for learning purposes to learn how to combine certain react libraries together along with supabase.

 This is based on the IEC 2024 - Taskly Application that the members of Team Wesley created for the OntarioTech Internal Engineering Competition.